actcheng/leetcode-solutions/README.md

 # Hello-to-Leetcode
-First try for Leetcode
+Hi, I am Anna.
-Hello guys, I am Anna.
+This repository is for storing my codes which has been accepted in Leetcode